-A "medical student" is defined as any individual enrolled in or on leave of absence from any LCME- or AOAaccredited or provisionally accredited North American allopathic or osteopathic training program.
+A "medical student" is defined as any individual enrolled in or on leave of absence from any LCME- or AOAaccredited or provisionally accredited North American allopathic or osteopathic training program or any international medical school listed in the International Medical Education Directory (IMED) of the Educational Commission for Foreign Medical Graduates (ECFMG).
 "Medicine" is defined as a profession of an individual from an allopathic or osteopathic educational background.

-Full medical student members of the Association shall have the right to become medical student members of the various committees of the Board of Trustees, as specified in Article IV, Section I of the Constitution and Bylaws, and shall be entitled to the full privileges of the Association.
+(2007) Full medical student members of the Association shall have the right to become medical student members of the various committees of the Board of Trustees, as specified in Article IV, Section I of the Constitution and Bylaws, and shall be entitled to the full privileges of the Association.
 (2003)